williamhpayne/resilientstate/pages/about-us.rst

 We believe the future of intelligence lies in the synthesis of **Human Insight** and **Computational Power**.

--  **The Machine** processes the noise—scanning millions of data points across global procurement and threat landscapes.
+-  **The Machine** processes the noise — scanning millions of data points across global procurement and threat landscapes.

--  **The Human** provides the signal—applying political nuance, ethical context, and strategic wisdom that no algorithm can replicate.
+-  **The Human** provides the signal — applying political nuance, ethical context, and strategic wisdom that no algorithm can replicate.

 Who We Are